Smneh/Virgool/README.md

-This is a simple exercise (not completed) to recreate https://virgool.io/ page by using vue2 and vuetify to get familiar with them .
+This is a simple exercise (not completed) to recreate https://virgool.io/ page by using vue2 , nuxt and vuetify to get familiar with them .
 ## Build Setup

 ```bash